Types of Concealed Carry Pistol Permits

 - In order to renew an enhanced permit a person shall:

-- Pass a criminal background check and a National Instant Criminal Background Check; and
+- Pass a criminal background check consisting of a computer check of available online records and a National Instant Criminal Background Check; and

 - Present proof that:

 - During the period for renewal, as set forth in this section, the person: